-Conditional use review and approval by the Development Review Board, is required prior to the issuance of a permit by the ZA for the following proposed development, which shall be undertaken in accordance with all relevant technical provisions described in Section 607.A of this bylaw:
+Conditional use review and approval by the Development Review Board, is required prior to the issuance of a permit by the ZA for the following proposed development, which shall be undertaken in accordance with all relevant technical provisions described in Section VIII.A of this bylaw:

 - 1. Substantial improvement, elevation, relocation, or flood-proofing of an existing residential or non-residential structure that does not expand the footprint of the existing structure more than 500 square feet and does not decrease the pre-existing distance between the unaltered structure and the top of bank; - 2.
 Any improvement to an existing residential or non-residential structure that does expand the footprint of the existing structure more than 500 square feet and does not decrease the pre-existing distance between the unaltered structure and the top of bank; - 3.
-Non-substantial improvement of less than a 500 square foot footprint to an existing residential or non-residential structure in the River Corridor that does not decrease the pre-existing distance between the unaltered structure and the top of bank;

-- 4. New or replacement storage tanks for existing structures placed in accordance with 607.A.17, 19 and 24 of this bylaw; - 5.
+Non-substantial improvement of less than a 500 square foot footprint to an existing residential or non-residential structure in the River Corridor that does not decrease the pre-existing distance between the unaltered structure and the top of bank; - 4.
+New or replacement storage tanks for existing structures placed in accordance with VIII.A.17, 19 and 24 of this bylaw; - 5.
 Any improvements to existing residential and non-residential structures in the floodway; - 6.
 Grading, excavation, or the creation of a pond; - 7.
-Improvements to existing roads or streets, in accordance with 607.A.14 of this bylaw; - 8.
+Improvements to existing roads or streets, in accordance with VIII.A.14 of this bylaw; - 8.
 Construction or repair of stream crossing structures (bridges and culverts), associated transportation and utility networks, dams, dry hydrants, and other functionally dependent uses that must be placed in or over rivers and streams that are located in the SFHA and that have coverage under a Stream Alteration Permit, if required, under 10 V.S.A.
 Chapter 41 and the rules adopted thereunder; - 9.
-Subdivision of land in the SFHA or River Corridor in accordance with 607.A.15 of this bylaw; - 10.
-Accessory structures in the River Corridors, of 500 square feet or less, that represent a minimal investment, and are in accordance with 607.A.8 of this bylaw; - 11.
-Building utilities placed in accordance with the relevant standards of this bylaw; - 12.
-Power generation Facilities and telecommunications infrastructure not otherwise regulated by 30 V.S.A.
-Chapter 5 § 248 or § 248a; and - 13.
+Subdivision of land in the SFHA or River Corridor in accordance with VIII.A.15 of this bylaw; - 10.
+Accessory structures in the River Corridors, of 500 square feet or less, and in accordance with VIII.A.8 of this bylaw; - 11.
+Storage or parking of recreational vehicles in the River Corridor, not to exceed 180 days, provided they are fully licensed and ready for highway use, and comply with all relevant sections of the Zoning Bylaw. - 12.
+Building utilities placed in accordance with the relevant standards of this bylaw;

+- 13. Power generation Facilities and telecommunications infrastructure not otherwise regulated by 30 V.S.A.
+Chapter 5 § 248 or § 248a; and - 14.
 At-grade parking for existing buildings in the River Corridor.